thomaswmellor-eng/open_deep_research/README.md

 Ask a question in the `messages` input field and click `Submit`.

-### Configurations
+### ⚙️ Configurations

-Open Deep Research offers extensive configuration options to customize the research process and model behavior.
-All configurations can be set via the web UI, environment variables, or by modifying the configuration directly.
+Extensive configuration options to customize research behavior.
+Configure via web UI, environment variables, or direct modification.

 #### General Settings